michalantolik/pluralsight/README.md

 1. Write and Excel VLOOKUP formula that looks up values in Column A that match values in Column B.
 2. Write a Regex that fits a U.S. phone number.

+#### Compare technologies and choose a good one for you

+1. What are two popular technologies for infrastructure as code?
+Give me pros and cons and example of how to use them.

 #### Extract keywords from text

 1. From the following text, please extract all companies, schoold and skills.
 Text: xxxxxxxxxxxxxx.